URI:

 When he does his third and later ones, his prior experiences will

-confirm each other as to the general characteristics of such system
+confirm each other as to the general characteristics of such systems,

-and their differences will identify those parts of his experience t
+and their differences will identify those parts of his experience that

 are particular and not generalizable.